 "Craig has built a globally leading cyber security business from the ground up, which is particularly impressive because he is not a technically trained professional.
 He is absolutely committed to the vision of technology delivering to us a better world.
 MailGuard AI-powered cloud cyber security solutions help to protect us from the ever-present and ever-evolving threats to our users and our enterprises.
 He runs his business with a focus on his people and operates an impressive internship program, helping to build a stronger base for the future of the ICT ecosystem in Australia," said Jordan Green, Victorian Chair, Pearcey Foundation.

 After an email-borne virus caused havoc for his company, Carig realised how vulnerable businesses are to cyber threats and it inspired him to start MailGuard.
 MailGuard leads the way in cloud email security, providing protection, continuity and archiving in a single, integrated cloud solution.
 In 2016, MailGuard was the only cybersecurity vendor invited by Microsoft to join the pilot of its CSP marketplace, along with a handful of other leading Microsoft partners.
-This was the predecessor for Microsoft's new unified marketplace, connecting with an ecosystem of more than 70,000 Microsoft partners globally.

 Craig's focus is to protect the state of the nation, by supporting and educating businesses who continue to struggle with email security.
 Recently Craig authored Surviving the Rise of Cybercrime, a non-technical executive guide, to enable business leaders to be more proactive tackling the threats posed by cybercrime.
-McDonald believes MailGuard's constantly evolving, leading-edge technology has the potential to secure the future of the digital economy.
+Craig believes MailGuard's constantly evolving, leading-edge technology has the potential to secure the future of the digital economy.

 "Craig epitomises the values of the Pearcey Foundation.
 He took a risk to start his companies, to change the world for the better and to do it all from a base in Melbourne, long before we even had the concept of a tech startup," said Wayne Fitzsimmons, Chair, Pearcey Foundation.